 7. Use Mirror Tiles to Make Your Small Bathroom Look Bigger

 Incorporating mirror tiles is one of the most effective ways to make your bathroom look bigger using tile.
-Large mirror tiles can be used on a specific wall to reflect light.
+Large mirror wall tiles can be used on a specific wall to reflect light.
 This works especially well if you place them opposite a window.
 The reflection will make it seem like your bathroom has two windows instead of one.
 It immediately opens up the room, making it appear bigger.

 Mirror tile may not be suitable to use directly across from a toilet or just outside the shower, where it may get steamed up a lot.
 However, using it boldly as a feature area can make a small bathroom feel a lot bigger.
 See beveled bathroom mirror tiles on Amazon.